-Entry into force on 1 March 2023
+Entry into force on 26 March 2025

-1. Methodology Switching from Internal Combustion Engine Vehicles to Battery Electric Vehicle 2.
+1. Methodology Switching from Internal Combustion Engine Vehicles to Battery Electric Vehicle for Freight Transportation 2.
 Project Type Use of electric vehicle 3.
 Sector Scope 07 - Transportation 4.
-Project Outline Emission reduction by using of electric vehicles from batteries to replace internal combustion engine vehicles for passenger or cargo transportation or personal use.
-5. Applicability It is the use of battery-powered electric vehicles for the transport of passengers or freight or private use, which are a new purchase or lease or rent, to replace internal combustion engine vehicles.
-This includes the modification of internal combustion engine vehicles to battery electric vehicles (electric vehicle conversion).
-6. Project Conditions Internal combustion engine vehicles (Baseline vehicle) and battery electric vehicles (Project activity) must be of the same type.
-Battery electric vehicles must have a maximum load or engine power (horsepower) difference of not more than 2 0 percent compared to baseline vehicle.
-Electric vehicle conversion (a modification of internal combustion engines vehicle with battery electric vehicles) must comply with the law (Motor Vehicle Act / Land Transport Act) Battery electric vehicle must be able to monitor the electricity consumption for charging and the travel distance.
-The project owner or the project developer which uses a battery electric vehicle must demonstrate guidelines for managing damaged or end-of-life batteries.
-Types of motor vehicles must comply with the law (Motor Vehicle Act/Land Transport Act) by the types that fall within the scope of: 4-wheel vehicles such as sedans, pickup trucks, taxis, vans, etc. Motorcycle Motor tricycle (Tuk Tuk) Bus
+Project Outline This project is aimed to use electric vehicles from batteries to replace internal combustion engine vehicles (ICE vehicles) for freight transportation.
+5. Applicability It is the use of battery-powered electric vehicles for the transport of freight, which are a new purchase or lease or rent, to replace ICE vehicles.
+This includes the modification of ICE vehicles to BEVs (Electric vehicle conversion or EV conversion).
+6. Project Conditions Freight transportation under project activity is domestic transportation only.
+ICE vehicles (Baseline vehicle) and BEVs (Project activity) must be the same type.
+BEVs must have a maximum load difference of not more than 20 percent compared to baseline vehicle.
+EV conversion must comply with the law (Motor Vehicle Act / Rule of Land Transport Department: Criteria for requesting permission and permission to use vehicles that have been modified or converted in accordance with the Motor Vehicle Act and other related laws).
+In case of EV conversion for other purposes without regulation, the EV conversion must be certified by engineer with license for professional practice in Thailand.
+BEV must be able to monitor the electricity consumption for charging and the travel distance.
+The project owner or the project developer which uses a BEV must demonstrate guidelines for managing damaged or end-of-life batteries.
+Types of motor vehicles must comply with the law (Motor Vehicle Act/Land Transport Act) or be registered as machines and equipment under relevant laws such as Department of Primary

-- Truck 7.
-Bus is not included in project activity.
-8. The electricity supplied to the charging station under the project boundary must not be generated using renewable source.
-9. Internal combustion engine vehicles (Baseline vehicle) must not be used as the vehicle outside project boundary, which the project developer will have to have the evidence to prove.
-This is not included the electric vehicle conversion.
-7. Project Starting Date The date is that the project owner (buyer/rental) and the vendor/ the lessor have signed to purchasing agreement or hire purchas agreement or rental agreement in battery electric vehicle for the project of greenhouse gas emission reduction which will be developed to the T-VER project.
+Industries and Mines Announcement: Criteria and Reporting for Mining etc. 8.
+ICE vehicles (Baseline vehicle) must not be used as the vehicle outside project boundary, which the project developer will have to have the evidence to prove.
+This is not included the EV conversion.
+9. ICE vehicles (Baseline vehicle) are able to replace the vehicles outside project boundary which are the longest service life in the vehicle registration system of the Department of Land Transport.
+Project developer must demonstrate information or documents to verify the deregistration for ICE vehicles with the longest service life from the system, such as engine deregistration, etc. 7.
+Project Starting Date The date is that the project owner (buyer/rental) and the vendor/ the lessor have signed to purchasing agreement or hire purchase agreement or rental agreement in BEV for the project of greenhouse gas emission reduction which will be developed to the T-VER project.
 8. Definition Battery Electric Vehicle (BEV) is a vehicle that uses only an electric motor to drive by using electric battery power.
+9. Remark This methodology is applicable only to develop the projects with the aim of carbon credit utilization for international purposes under international cooperation agreements.

-Details of T-VER methodology for

-Switching from Internal Combustion Engine Vehicles to Battery Electric Vehicle
+Details of T-VER Methodology for Switching from Internal Combustion Engine Vehicles to Battery Electric Vehicle for Freight Transportation